toxicsnek/tfm2-Rust-Forge/docs/WORKING_WITH_FORGE.md

 The target PC must have Teamfight Manager 2, the stable SDK, and the configured mods directory available.

-## 13. Deploy And Test
+## 14. Deploy And Test

 Copy or deploy the generated mod package/DLL to the configured Teamfight Manager 2 mods directory, then launch the game and test the champion.

-If behavior is unexpected, inspect the generated mod log in the Windows temporary directory.
-Projectile spawning and hit effects emit diagnostic information for origin, target, movement kind, speed, and penetration.
+If behavior is unexpected, first confirm that Forge generated and deployed the current managed workspace and DLL.
+Temporary generated diagnostic logging is disabled in normal builds.

-## Current Limitation
+## 15. VFX Assets

-`Draw Sprite` is present in the effect list but is not implemented yet.
-Adding it does not currently render a sprite.
+Use `Pick PNG` in `Draw Sprite` or projectile VFX settings.
+Forge copies the selected file into the exported mod's `fx/` directory and uses the generated runtime path automatically.
+Standalone sprites render at the selected target's position, or at the caster position when `On Caster` is enabled.